amartincolby/Rust-Quick-Guide/README.md

     cargo test testing_stuff::test_panic

 The above will only run one test.
-To run multiple tests, passing in any incompletely identifier will run all tests that match the provided string.
+To run multiple tests, passing in any incomplete identifier will run all tests that match the provided string.

     cargo test testing_stuff